-- The type of object currently selected or the total number of group-selected objects. - A description of the edit handle that the pointer is over.
+- The type of object currently selected or the total number of group-selected objects. - A description of the edit handle that the pointer is over. - A brief description of the toolbar button or menu item highlighted by the mouse.

-- A brief description of the toolbar button or menu item highlighted by the mouse. - The name of the active tool. - The length and/or angle of an object as it is being drawn. - Basic information about a selected library object, folder, or catalog. - The current floor. - The size of the active window in pixels.
+- The name of the active tool and its hotkey, if it has one. - The length and/or angle of an object as it is being drawn. - The layer that the selected object is on. - Basic information about a selected library object, folder, or catalog. - The current floor. - The size of the active window in pixels.